Get Involved! Click on picture to find out how you can take part.

-We wish to congratulate Trevor Shelley.
-His beautiful picture of Commondale, Yorkshire, England has been chosen as Photo of the Week.
+We wish to congratulate Frank Hoogeboom.
+His beautiful picture of Zeewolde, Netherlands has been chosen as Photo of the Week.
 The picture will be published in a future issue of the magazine and will be promoted via our Forum, Flickr and 500px pages, as well as the LPM Facebook group and all our social media platforms.

-A good sky and gentle light helped bring out the best of the location.

-I was hoping for more of a mist - perhaps its was a little early in the year.
+I arrived just in time at this long desired location.
+The light was perfect but heavy rain showers were coming in so I had to be quick.
+I took a few sample shots with different compositions but decided this was the best composition I could get out of this location this time.
+I used a Lee Big Stopper to make the water smooth and a Formatt Hitech ND Grad to balance the exposure.
+Shortly after I exposed the image and put my gear in the bag, the rain started pouring down, forcing me to rush back to the comfort of my car.
+It didn't stop raining for hours but I felt good because I knew I had made the most of it and had the desired shot in the bag!

 Please add your thoughts below